jayanthk82/SEMANTIC-VIDEO-RETRIEVAL-SYSTEM/README.md

-# 🎥 Smart Video Retrieval System
+# 🎥 SEMANTIC VIDEO RETRIEVAL SYSTEM

 A **production-ready, multimodal video retrieval system** that matches videos to **natural language queries** using powerful vision-language models and LLMs.
 This system enables **semantic video search** by leveraging frame-level visual summaries and enriched audio transcripts, all indexed in a vector database for blazing-fast similarity search.